Christou v. Beatport, LLC: Opinion of the Court

-On 14 March 2012, the court responded to the defendants' motions to dismiss each of Christou's claims.
+On 14 March 2012, the court responded to the defendants' motions to dismiss each of plaintiff’s claims.

-The court dismissed Christou's antitrust claims but denied Beatport's motion to dismiss the trade-secret misappropriation claim.
+The court dismissed Christou's individual antitrust claims but denied defendants Beatport's, Beta’s, and Mr. Roulier’s motions to dismiss the antitrust claims brought by plaintiffs The Church and Vinyl, as well as those plaintiffs’ claims for misappropriation of trade-secrets.

 Trade Secret Misappropriation

-To determine whether Christou's MySpace profile was in fact a trade secret, the court consulted the analysis presented in Colorado Supply Co. v.
+To determine whether plaintiff’s MySpace profile was in fact a trade secret, the court consulted the analysis presented in Colorado Supply Co. v.
 Stewart, 797 P.2d 1303, 1306-07 (Colo.
 App.
-1990): whether reasonable steps were taken to protect the secrecy and restrict access of the profile, whether employees knew customers' names from general experience, whether customers commonly dealt with more than one supplier, whether customer information could be readily obtained from public directories or other sources outside of Christou's business, and lastly whether the owner of the customer list expended great cost and effort over a considerable period of time to develop the files, and whether it would be difficult for a competitor to duplicate the information.
+1990): whether reasonable steps were taken to protect the secrecy and restrict access of the profile, whether employees knew customers' names from general experience, whether customers commonly dealt with more than one supplier, whether customer information could be readily obtained from public directories or other sources outside of plaintiff's business, and lastly whether the owner of the customer list expended great cost and effort over a considerable period of time to develop the files, and whether it would be difficult for a competitor to duplicate the information.

-The court agreed with the plaintiff's argument that the profile was a "database" of contact information instead of a mere list of names: the profile not only held contact information that was not readily available to the public but also served as a means to notify and promote directly to the DJs.
-As a result, the court held that because the MySpace profile had been properly password protected to a select few of Christou's personnel, took great cost to develop, and provided a means of contact instead of just a simple customer list of names, the profile could be held as a trade secret.
+The court agreed with the plaintiff's argument that the profile was a "database" of contact information and permission to contact instead of a mere list of names: the profile not only held contact information for thousands of individuals self-identified as interested customers, but also served as the means (email addresses) and consent to notify and promote DJ performances directly to these potential customers with the authority of plaintiffs’ nightclubs.
+As a result, the court held that because the MySpace profile had been properly password protected to a select few of Christou's personnel, took great cost to develop, and provided the means and permission to contact instead of just a simple customer list of names, the profile could be held as a trade secret.

-Moreover, because Roulier was aware of the password protection of the profile and did not reconstruct his own MySpace friend list to contact DJs, the court ruled that Beatport (Roulier) had knowingly misappropriated the trade secret, citing the analysis used in Gates Rubber Co. v.
+Moreover, because Roulier was aware of the password protection of the profile and did not reconstruct his own MySpace friend list to promote DJs, the court ruled that Beatport (Roulier) had knowingly misappropriated the trade secret when it used plaintiffs’ MySpace account to promote his competing nightclub as well as Beatport, citing the analysis used in Gates Rubber Co. v.
 Bando Chemical Indus.
 Ltd., 9 F.3d 823, 847 (10th Cir.
 1993) -- that the defendant had a trade secret that was used without consent, and that the trade secret was obtained by improper means.
 The court also considered the public use of the trade secret, as Beatport had promoted itself using the plaintiff's MySpace profile, as grounds for Roulier's knowing of improper acquisition.